evkx/evkx.github.io/content/models/hiphi/x/X_4_Seater/_index.md

 ### Onboard charger

-For level 1 and level 2 AC charging, the  onboard charger supports up to 11KW charging.
+For level 1 and level 2 AC charging, the  onboard charger supports up to 11 KW charging.
 As a result, you can charge the battery 0-100% from home in about 8 hours and 49 minutes.

 {{< sitefiguresized thumb="models/hiphi/x/x_4_seater/charging_1_st.jpg" title="HiPhi X 4 Seater" width="3000" height="2000"  >}}